azerion/bluestack-sdk-ios/upgrading.md

  - Use new Smart-Display-SDK 7.15.0
  - Use new CriteoPublisherSdk 4.5.0
  - Use new OguryAds (OgurySdk) 2.0.0
- - Use new MAdvertiseCMP  v58
+ - Use new MAdvertiseCMP  v59
+ - Use new [BlueStack-SDK-Core] 4.0.0

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .